Hero Bhanga

-Hero Bhanga is a village within the jurisdiction of the Canning police station in the Canning I CD block in the Canning subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Hero Bhanga is a village within the jurisdiction of the Canning police station located in the Canning I CD block in the Canning subdivision of the South 24 Parganas district, Indian state, West Bengal.

 Geography

 Hero Bhanga is located at 22.2265°N 88.6097°E. It has an average elevation of 6 m.

 Demographics

 As per 2011 Census of India, Hero Bhanga had a total population of 7,339.

 Transport

 A stretch of a local road links Hero Bhanga to the Baruipur-Canning Road.

 Canning railway station is located nearby.

 Healthcare

 Ghutiari Sharif Block Primary Health Centre at Ghutiari Sharif, with 10 beds, is the major government medical facility in the Canning I CD block.